 While it's all well and good to have ambitious plan to tackle late payment, it's the lack of the specifics which might well worry freelancers and contractors.
 A vision is one thing.
 The planning, execution and delivery is another thing altogether.

 Actions speak louder than words, and Business Secretary Greg Clark’s rather bland welcoming statement will have done nothing to convince micro-businesses that this appointment will be a catalyst for change.

 “Small businesses are the backbone of our economy, providing jobs and opportunities across the country.
 Supporting Britain’s 5.5 million small businesses is at the heart of this Government’s Industrial Strategy, and his ambition to tackle unfair payment practices will help support our goal to create an economy that works for all.”

-Given the Government has in the past appointed an Ambassador for Small Business and a Minister for Small Business, Industry and Enterprise, it remains to be seen whether this newly-established role will genuinely serve to benefit the UK’s 4.8million self-employed.
+Given the Government has previously appointed an Ambassador for Small Business, and a Minister for Small Business, Industry and Enterprise, it remains to be seen whether this newly-established role will genuinely serve to benefit the UK’s 4.8million self-employed.